-REGISTER FOR THIS WEBINAR HERE A FREE WEBINAR FOR WORLD CHILDLESS WEEK 2025.
-Sign up for the WCW newsletter here for info about ALL the free webinars offered 15-21st September.
+A FREE WEBINAR HOSTED FOR WORLD CHILDLESS WEEK 2025.
+Watch all the webinars for WCW25 here.
+Sign up for the WCW newsletter here Sign up for Decemeber's session - Celebrating Our Light

-In this Fireside Wisdom with Childless Elderwomen webinar, organised during World Childless Week 2025, and part of its programming for the ‘We Are Worthy’, prepare to meet a group of older childless women who, having reclaimed their worthiness from childlessness, aren’t prepared to now relinquish it to ageism!
+In this Fireside Wisdom with Childless Elderwomen webinar, organised during World Childless Week 2025, and part of its programming for the ‘We Are Worthy’ day, prepare to meet a group of older childless women who, having reclaimed their worthiness from childlessness, aren’t prepared to now relinquish it to ageism!

 Your nomo-crone host (nomo = not-mother + crone wasn't always an insult!)